-“Screw you,” and we all walked out.
+“Screw you.”
+We all walked out.

-I told everyone to follow me to Oki Dog, a few blocks away, east on Santa Monica Blvd.
+I told everyone to follow me to Oki Dog, a few blocks east on Santa Monica Blvd.
 Several girls were my age.
 I soon was mimicking Minehan with a cutie under each arm.
 Robby tried to pick up but the girls told him he was too scrawny.
 David was getting antsy about wanting to get it on with his groupies.

 “Let’s go,” he was on a mission.
 We walked two blocks to Plummer Park and headed for some bushes away from the boulevard.
 I was already an expert at three-ways with Jace’s guidance.
 I kinda missed old Jace but it didn’t dampen my enthusiasm.
 Minehan was less than smooth.
 As soon as my lovelies started squealing and moaning, his two took charge and had him grunting and groaning.
 He later explained it was his first time.
 Great to have a three-way to pop your cherry.
 He regretted that it wasn’t with his girlfriend.

 “Nope.
 She dumped me in high school.
 Carol’s my girlfriend at Harvard.
 She’s holding out for the right time.”